reigenatk/rpg-game/Assets/bugs.md

 Actually scratch above idea, kinda dumb.
 Instead I'll just set proper height and width.
 Don't think there's any way I can save from looping over the size of the grid anyways (so what if I store it in the scriptable object?
 It's still gonna have to read every entry, right?)
 Like, its still gonna have to assign a movement penalty to each grid coordinate (note I said GRID coordinate, relative to the grid ORIGIN which isn't the tilemap transform offset, btw (which again I shoulda just set to 0 for all the maps, but I was dumb)).

 Again, it's that (2, 2) is at point (1,1) if the grid origin is at (1,1) kinda thing.

+Bug: The pattern `GameState.Instance.something` doesn't work anymore, and keeps returning NullReferenceException, even though GameInstance inherits from Singleton.
+So I'm just doing FindObjectOfType again, but it'd be nice to know why it broke when it was working OK before.

+Fix: ??

+Bug: When not in the scene, NPC audio isn't switching correctly.
+For instance, when Brain wakes up to go get breakfast, his audio is still playing the snoring sounds instead of the eating breakfast sounds..

+Fix: ??

+Bug: If I collide with a walking NPC, I start to slide along with them despite not moving.
+The only way I can break this movement is if I collide with something else.
+Dafuq?

+Fix: ??

+Tip: If NPC is going to the edge of one scene then stopping, its probably cause there is a "No shortest path found" message in the console.
+This is usually caused (at least it has like 3x for me already) by a NPCObstacle square on your target destination.
+Or A*  legit just can't find a path found to that tile (it is surrounded by NPCObstacles, for instance).